Invasive Elm Seed Bugs in Texas

-If elm seed bugs do infest your home, it may be time to call the pest control company.
+If elm seed bugs do infest your home, it may be time to call Beeline Pest Control.
 Don’t let the problem fester, instead call and get it taken care of sooner rather than later.
 Get the stench, and the insects out of your home before more advanced problems can arise.

 Tips for Elm Seed Bugs